 You know what you think.
 You're less certain the right people think of you when it matters.
 Building intellectual authority is a long game, and it requires a clear framework before it requires more content.

-A rigorous audit of how your organization is currently perceived — through audience research, competitive analysis, and stakeholder interviews.
-No assumptions.
+A rigorous read of how your organization is actually interpreted, drawn from audience research, competitive analysis, and stakeholder interviews.
+It names the one perception gap that is quietly costing you the right clients, built on evidence rather than assumptions.

 Marc Harmon — Founder & Principal

-With a background in psychology and strategic communications, I bring a perspective most brand consultants don't have: a grounded, research-based understanding of how people actually form beliefs, interpret information, and decide what to trust.
-That foundation includes military service as a Marine Corps veteran, where I worked in public affairs — an environment where perception strategy isn't a boardroom exercise but an operational necessity with real consequences.
+With a background in psychology and strategic communications, I bring a perspective most brand and communications consultants don't have: a research-grounded understanding of how people actually form beliefs, interpret information, and decide what to trust.
+That foundation includes military service as a Marine Corps veteran in public affairs — an environment where getting the message right isn't a creative exercise but an operational necessity with real consequences.

 Over the past decade I've applied this lens across sectors — from Department of Defense programs and nonprofits to tech companies and mission-driven organizations — helping them close the gap between what they are and what the world believes them to be.

-The result is strategy that doesn't just read well in a presentation.
-It changes how organizations are understood, valued, and remembered by the people whose belief matters most.
+The result is a measurable shift in perception, using communication as the means: organizations understood, valued, and remembered by the people whose belief matters most.

-A decade of cross-sector engagements — measured, documented, and built on research.
+A representative sample from a decade of cross-sector engagements — measured, documented, and built on research.

 Developed the company's first formal brand positioning framework and brand health measurement system — moving top-of-mind awareness from 5th to 3rd among key competitors.